 The JDBC API provides a standard, vendor-neutral mechanism for connecting to and interacting with database servers and other types of tabular resources that support the API.
 The JDBC javax.sql.DataSource interface specifies a database connection factory that is implemented by a driver.
 Instances of DataSource objects are used by applications to obtain database connections (instances of java.sql.Connection).
 After obtaining a connection, an application interacts with the resource by sending SQL commands and receiving results.

-- Chapter 13, "Managing Data Sources" - "Configuring JDBC for Oracle CEP" in the Oracle Complex Event Processing Administrator's Guide
+- Chapter 13, "Managing Data Sources" - "Configuring JDBC for Oracle CEP" in the Oracle Fusion Middleware Administrator's Guide for Oracle Complex Event Processing

 9.5 HTTP Publish-Subscribe Server Management